 br_tablewith one element, giving us only one possibility to work with.

-- In a “proper” optimising compiler that doesn’t need to support streaming compilation, you can do optimisations on blocks with more than one caller but a streaming compiler can only do these optimisations for blocks with precisely one caller.
+- In a “proper” optimizing compiler that doesn’t need to support streaming compilation, you can do optimizations on blocks with more than one caller but a streaming compiler can only do these optimizations for blocks with precisely one caller.
 I won’t go into precisely why this is now, I’ll leave that as an exercise for the reader, but I might revisit it in a future article.

 a = b = c = d, but that’s just speculation.